lok05philosophy/fauxSelect/README.md

 ***
 ## Set-Up Notes:

+###### Disabled Options

+If you add the `disabled` attribute to an option it will add class `fauxDisabled` on the corresponding fauxOption.
+Clicking that option will reset the field, clearing `selected` attributes from options and closing the select.
+Good option
+if you do not want `defaultOption`, but would rather have your first option as a disabled "placeholder".
+This is also a good
+option if you want to add more styling for that particular disabled option.

+###### Data Classes

 You can add `data-class` on select or individual options to add those classes to the `fauxEl` or individual `fauxOption` respectively

 _Example_: